unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > In the future, this attribute’s definition is expected to be updated to align with [UAX#31](https://www.unicode.org/reports/tr31/).
 Please see [CLDR-17043](https://unicode-org.atlassian.net/browse/CLDR-17043) for more details.

-_Attribute:_ `to`
+_Attribute:_ `output`

-> The `to` attribute contains the output sequence of characters that is emitted when pressing this particular key.
+> The `output` attribute contains the sequence of characters that is emitted when pressing this particular key.
 Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{...}` notation.
 More than one key may output the same output.
 >
-> The `to` attribute may also contain the `\m{…}` syntax to insert a marker.
+> The `output` attribute may also contain the `\m{…}` syntax to insert a marker.
 See the definition of [markers](#markers).

 _Attribute:_ `transform="no"` (optional)